carlos3dx/hash_code_practice/README.md

-#Hash Code 2021 practice example
+# Hash Code 2021 practice example

 This project is my attempt to solve the parctice round in 2021 Google's Hash Code competition (https://codingcompetitions.withgoogle.com/hashcode)

-The provided files are inside the `doc` folder.
+The provided files including the PDF with the problem definition) are inside the `doc` folder.

+There are some different approaches to solve the problem.

+Python 3.9 is required

+## Genetic approach

 In this attempt I've tried to use an implementation of a genetic algorithm to solve each one of the proposed problems.

-This program requires Python 3.9

 The genetic algorithm approach can be executed with `python genetic_approach.py`